replicate/replicate-javascript/README.md

 const output = await replicate.run(model, { input });
 ```

-You can also run a model without awaiting the result:
+You can also run a model in the backround:

 ```js
 let prediction = await replicate.predictions.create({